ptrkrlsrd/ptrkrlsrd/README.md

 - ⚡ For backend I prefer Go, Rust and partially C# over most languages.
 Strongly dislike OOP - love FP.
 As for frontend I stick with Vue + Typescript.
 - 🤔 I’m currently learning: Haskell, Flutter and Machine/Deep Learning
+- 👨‍💻📝 I'm using Rider + Neovim for writing most of my code